gotarent/gotarent/README.md

-# This branch belongs to Manav
+# This is Master branch